nheljim21/mini-business/README.md

 ## 💬 A Note
 This template is meant to be a fast, minimal starting point.
 You can expand it with:

--JavaScript for interactivity
+- JavaScript for interactivity

--Animations
+- Animations

--More pages (portfolio, testimonials, blog, etc.)
+- More pages (portfolio, testimonials, blog, etc.)

 ---
-*THANKS*
+*THANK YOU FOR VISITING!*
 ---